FAIR-biomed/fair-biomed.github.io/docs/plugins.md

 Several plugins perform very similar actions, for example to detect whether a query string is a gene symbol, an identifier, or a genomic position.
-Some of these common tasks can be performed via shared libraries.
+Some of these tasks can be performed via a shared library located in `library/_querytools.js`.

-Shared libraries / modules are stored under the `library` folder in files that begin with an underscore.
-These can be imported in any plugin.

- - `_querytools.js` - provides convenience functions to parse query strings and determine if they are gene symbols, identifiers, etc. This library is useful to streamline writing the `claim(query)` function.
- - `_messages.js` - provides a set of error messages.

 ## Examples